 - Quality of the investigative team

-A programmatic review will then be performed by the Greehey CCRI, and UTHSCSA leadership teams for program relevance and potential impact on childhood/AYA sarcoma, taking advantage of input from institutional partners.
+A programmatic review will then be performed by the Greehey CCRI, and UTHSA leadership teams for program relevance and potential impact on childhood cancer, taking advantage of input from institutional partners.
 Funding decisions will be based on scientific merit, as well as programmatic considerations, and balance among program areas and disciplines.

 Special emphasis areas

-The purpose of this RFA is to stimulate research that focuses on childhood/AYA sarcomas, with particular emphasis on the biology during sarcoma evolution/progression, and to identify therapeutic targets for drug development.
-Greehey CCRI will support projects that address important issues in childhood/AYA sarcomas from mechanistic studies to drug development and testing.
+The purpose of this RFA is to stimulate research that focuses on oncogenic drivers that are unique to pediatric cancer, with particular emphasis on defining their role during cancer evolution/progression, and as therapeutic targets for drug development.
+Greehey CCRI will support projects that address important issues in childhood cancer from mechanistic studies to drug development and testing.